allisonletts/faker_highered/Readme.md

 ## Attach Your Provider to your recipe

 1. Open the basic recipe you want to use for testing (start with something simple you already know how to use).
-2. Add a new line at the top to load the new plugin: `- plugin: plugins.faker_nonprofit`
+2. Add a new line at the top to load the new plugin: `- plugin: plugins.faker_highered`
 3. Add/Update a field to use the new provider.